s1gawron/stock-exchange-app/ReadMe.md

 After setting up minikube, build the docker image (don't forget to be in a proper directory) using:

 ``
-mvn clean install (if you haven't done this already) ``
+eval $(minikube docker-env)
+`` - configuring local environment to use Docker daemon inside Minikube instance (by using this command we can have Docker image locally and there is no need to push it to the registry)

 ``
+mvn clean install
+``

+``
-docker build -t stock-app:v1 .
+docker build -t stock-app:1.0 .
 ``

 When image is done and dusted we can move to the next step, which is setting up Kubernetes components: